trueblood/AccessibilityAssistant/README.md

 ## Three different machine learning techniques
 * Question answering with custom question answering to fine tune the model
-    * Ask questions about the pargraph or article as a whole
+    * Ask questions about the paragraph or article as a whole
 * Text summarization
-    * To sumize the article or pargraph so the user doesn't have to listen to the whole thing unless they want too
+    * To summarize the article or paragraph so the user doesn't have to listen to the whole thing unless they want too
 * Entity recognition
     * Pick names out of the article